subhendukhatuya/subhendukhatuya.github.io/index.md

 2023
 ```
-    [Apr] : Poster accepted at AI.Imapct 23 at IITB, 28-29th April
+    [Apr] : Poster accepted at AI.Imapct23 at IITB, 28-29th April
 ```

 2022